AY00Z/Hexabot/README.md

 ---

-Happy building with Hexabot! 🎉
+Happy building with MentalHealth Hexabot! 🎉